dooreelko/llambda.cpp/README.md

 ## Deployment

 1. Create an ECR repo and log in into it using docker.
-Something like `aws ecr get-login-password --region eu-central-1 | docker login --username AWS --password-stdin XXXXXXXX.dkr.ecr.eu-central-1.amazonaws.com`
+Something like `aws ecr get-login-password --region eu-central-1 | podman login --username AWS --password-stdin XXXXXXXX.dkr.ecr.eu-central-1.amazonaws.com`

 2. create an `.ecr-env` file containing target repo in form of